remixed from Claus O. Wilke’s SDS375 course and Andrew P. Bray’s quarto workshop

 Advanced table commands

-Plotting distributions with tidyverse
+Plotting distributions with tidyverse and ggplot

 Ask questions at #workshop-questions on https://discord.com/channels/1227264067899621427.